 We’ve imported new variants from dbSNP version 151.
 This has led to a jump from ~329 million to 655 million short variants!
 Many of these variants also have allele frequency data from the gnomAD project and TOPMed.
-You can find this new data in the browser (filter source column to dbSNP151 to see new variants) as well as in the Variant Effect Predictor (VEP), BioMart and across our REST and Perl APIs.
+You can find this new data in the browser (filter source column to dbSNP151 to see new variants).

 New mouse regulatory feature and gene annotations

 A substantial new resource for mouse genomics, we’ve imported over three terabytes of data from ENCODE to use as evidence to inform our annotation of 419,000 regulatory features on the mouse reference genome (Mus musculus, strain C57BL/6J).
 These include features that regulate gene expression including, CTCF and transcription factor binding sites, enhancers, promoters and flanking regions, and open chromatin regions.

 Not only will we show you where these features are on the genome, but also cell specific activity.
 Previously we were able to show data from eight epigenomes (a.k.a. cell types), from this release onward we are able to provide data from 79 epigenomes!
 We will be releasing a separate blog post shortly with more details about this new data and how to access it.

 Accompanying this new update to regulation data, we have also updated the GENCODE gene set from version M17 to M18.
 This new version has ~160 new non-coding gene and ~240 new pseudogene annotations, as well as updates to coding genes.
 We have also updated our homology data for this new gene set.